Bahar bin Smith: Da‘wah

 Habib Bahar often preaches at various events commemorating the great day of Islam, such as the Mawlid of the Prophet and the Isra Mi'raj.
 In each of his lectures, Habib Bahar was always accompanied and closely guarded by the Islamic Defenders Front and often harsh and impressed opposite with the Banser of Nahdlatul Ulama.
-However, not infrequently he was accompanied and escorted by Banser while preaching in a place where his people are affiliated with Nahdlatul Ulama, such as when he preach in unhealthy conditions at Pondok Pesantren Modern Al-Husainy, South Tangerang, led by Habib Ali Alwi.
+However, not infrequently he was accompanied and escorted by Banser while preaching in a place where his people are affiliated with Nahdlatul Ulama, such as when he is preaching in unhealthy conditions at Pondok Pesantren Modern Al-Husainy, South Tangerang, led by Habib Ali Alwi.
 Habib Ali Alwi who is known to be close to Nahdlatul Ulama immediately asked Banser to escort Habib Bahar on specifically when preaching with the infusion hoses that are still attached.

 Controversies

+These activities have received high concern from police and judicial authorities.
+Al Habib Bahar has also received lengthy criticisms from Indonesian activist Guru Gembul.

 Sweeping action

-As the leader of the Prophet's Defender Council, Habib Bahar and his followers often conduct sweeping action and forced closure of several nightclubs that operates in South Jakarta and South Tangerang that are considered to violate the Shari'a.
-Amid the month of Ramadan on 29 July 2012, at around 01:30 in the morning, he coordinated around 150 people of the Prophet's Defender Council to conduct sweeping action accompanied by destructive action in Cafe De Most located at Jalan Veteran Raya, Bintaro, Pesanggrahan, South Jakarta.
+As the leader of the Prophet's Defender Council, Habib Bahar and his followers often conduct sweeping actions and forced closure of several nightclubs that operates in South Jakarta and South Tangerang that are considered to violate the Shari'a.
+Amid the month of Ramadan on 29 July 2012, at around 01:30 in the morning, he coordinated around 150 people of the Prophet's Defender Council to conduct a sweeping action accompanied by a destructive action in Cafe De Most located at Jalan Veteran Raya, Bintaro, Pesanggrahan, South Jakarta.
 In the action, they demanded that the cafe closes its business for a whole month during Ramadan.
-In addition, the masses also equip themselves with sharp weapons such as celurit, machetes, golf stick and others.
-In fact, sharp weapons equipment was made especially before the action, like four swords that made a week before the incident.
+In addition, the masses also equip themselves with sharp weapons such as celurit, machetes, golf sticks and others.
+In fact, sharp weapons equipment was made especially before the action, like four swords that was made a week before the incident.

 The action was planned 2 weeks earlier.
 The plan, after the action in Pesanggrahan, Habib Bahar and his congregation will conduct raids in the Cafe Putri, Cipulir, Kebayoran Lama.
 From Cipulir, the masses plan to raid other cafés in Ciledug, Tangerang.
 However, not yet to these locations, the police are informed of the sweeping action in the Cafe De Most conducted by mass organizations of the Prophet's Defender Council, the police then immediately conduct security.
 The action they got intercepted from the combined officers Polresta Tangerang, Polsek Pondok Aren, Koramil 19 Pondok Aren, and Satpol PP Pondok Aren.